ArturoDent/find-and-transform/searchInPanel.md

 <br/>

 The first search for `First` was in the entire workspace and had matches in three files.
-Using the context menu command `Search in the Results Files` automatically retrieved and put the relative paths of those three files into the `files to include` input filter.
+Using the context menu command &nbsp; `Search in the Results Files` &nbsp; automatically retrieved and put the relative paths of those three files into the &nbsp; `files to include` &nbsp; input filter.
 The second search was triggered by default, this time using the word `Second` because it was at the cursor.
 The word `Second` only appears in one of those three files but does appear in other workspace files filtered out.

-The context menu command `Search in the Results Files` will only appear if there are search results.
-Likewise, that command will not appear in the `Command Palette` if there are no search results.
+The context menu command &nbsp; `Search in the Results Files` &nbsp; will only appear if there are search results.
+Likewise, that command will not appear in the &nbsp; `Command Palette` &nbsp; if there are no search results.

-At this point, vscode does not allow the context menu of the search results view itself to be modified.
+At this point, vscode does not allow the context menu of the search results view area (right next to the resilts) itself to be modified.
 So the context menu of the editor is used.
 It could be any editor.
 If you don't want a "word at the cursor" to be used for the next search, put the cursor on an empty space.

 --------------